Senyu-Li/LLM-Multilingual-Types/README.md

 # LLM-test-data
-This is the data we used to test LLMs in the project "Don’t Trust ChatGPT when your Question is not in English:\\ A Study of Multilingual Abilities and Types of LLMs"
+This page includes the data we used to test LLMs in the project "Don’t Trust ChatGPT when your Question is not in English:\\ A Study of Multilingual Abilities and Types of LLMs"